pstefanovic/grpc-load-balancing/README.md

 # observe for at least 1 minute
 ```

-Observe that RPC are balanced between server instances.
-Lets increase number of server replicas from 3 to 5:
+Observe that RPCs are balanced between server instances.
+Let's increase the number of server replicas from 3 to 5:

 ```sh
 kubectl patch deploy server --namespace maxage -p '"spec": {"replicas": 5}'